near/nearcore/benchmarks/continous/db/README.md

 ### Role

-A role with read-only permissions is created with for Grafana:
+A role with read-only permissions is created for Grafana:

 ```sql
 create role grafana_reader login password 'store_it_in_1password';